 For more information about the job outlook for dietitians and nutritionists, visit the Bureau of Labor Statistics website.

-The professional phase of our Coordinated Program in Dietetics begins in the summer between the third and fourth year of study.
+The professional phase of our Coordinated Program in Nutrition and Dietetics begins in the fall after the third year of study.
 In this portion of the program, classroom learning is combined with supervised practice experiences.
-Over the course of five semesters, you will be provided with more than 1200 hours of supervised practice in a variety of areas, including medical nutrition therapy, food service management, and community nutrition.
+Over the course of four semesters, you will be provided with more than 1000 hours of supervised practice in a variety of areas, including medical nutrition therapy, food service management, and community nutrition.

 The program is affiliated with more than 50 supervised practice sites, including teaching and community hospitals, extended care facilities, schools, corporate organizations, nutrition businesses, and community agencies.
 We continually add new sites within driving distance of D'Youville.